Skip to content Skip to footer navigation

 What level of extras cover do you need?

 If you're just after the basics – many people only want cover for dental, optical, and physiotherapy – then you should consider a budget or medium policy.
 Cheaper policies aren't necessarily worse than the expensive options.
-You could get cover with the highest benefits limits and all the bells and whistles available, but if you're spending more on premiums than you're claiming, it's still a bad purchase.
+You could get cover with the highest benefit limits and all the bells and whistles available, but if you're spending more on premiums than you're claiming, it's still a bad purchase.

 How much can you claim?